Private Antenatal Classes

 If you don’t have a particular “top priority”, don't worry!
 Zana can help you work out what matters most to you so you get the most from our time together.
 We can even just work through your list of questions if you prefer.
 The choice is yours.

 As breathing and relaxation is always a popular option, Zana has created a 2-hour workshop especially for you and your birth partner, including plenty of time to practise and explore these potentially new skills.
-Many other classes theorise about “the breathing” but you don’t always get the chance to actually play with ideas and put the theory into practice.
+Many other classes theorise about “the breathing” but you don’t always get the chance to actually explore ideas and put the theory into practice.
 If you want to use focused breathing during labour, you will benefit from some friendly professional guidance to get you started.
 One size doesn’t fit all, so you’ll have the opportunity to try out a few things to help you discover what works best for you and what you're most comfortable with.

 A little about Zana...